lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/What,How and Why docs.md

 - deep links into infrastructure GUIs to access
 - hints on credentials needed
 - troubleshooting sections
+- maybe even use runbooks / ChatOps to directly execute actionable commands

 To further motivate the documentation to be actionable